Young Uns #3 – Marteka and William Lake

 Such was the impact of those moments when she heard the ace banjo player that Marteka has religiously devoted herself to mastering his style of playing.
 “I am blown away with Marteka’s ability to play so close to Earl Scruggs’ style including his tone and timing, for which Earl was well known,” Stelling exclaimed.

 So enthused was he that Stelling designed and built a banjo based on the Gibson RB-12 just to Marteka’s specifications.
-The Marteka Challenge, as it is called, has been extended into a line of its own and is now available for purchase, complete with her name engraved at the 10th fret.
+The Marteka Challenge, as it is called, has been extended into a line of its own, and is now available for purchase, complete with her name engraved at the 10th fret.

-Her younger brother has also been taken by the Flatt and Scruggs phenomenon, “My brother William is 14-years-old.
+Her younger brother has also been taken by the Flatt and Scruggs phenomenon, she says.
+“My brother William is 14-years-old.
 He was also inspired by Lester and Earl.
 He plays like Lester with a thumb pick, finger pick, hat tilted to the side, raised eyebrow and all.”

 William had this to say, “As far back as I can remember I wanted to play guitar.
-Then after Marteka started playing banjo I got to watching Lester Flatt and how he used a thumb and finger pick, and I knew at that moment that’s how I wanted to do it”.
+Then after Marteka started playing banjo I got to watching Lester Flatt and how he used a thumb and finger pick, and I knew at that moment that’s how I wanted to do it.”

 Stelling observed, “William has mastered the rhythm guitar of Lester Flatt, .. [and] .. you can hear Lester Flatt in his voice when he sings.”

 About a year ago William started learning how to play the mandolin and fiddle.
-“I actually only chop the mandolin and only do a couple tunes on the fiddle, I wanted to learn a fiddle tune so at our shows we could do a banjo and fiddle tune like Scruggs and Paul Warren did.”
+“I actually only chop the mandolin and only do a couple tunes on the fiddle.
+I wanted to learn a fiddle tune so at our shows we could do a banjo and fiddle tune like Scruggs and Paul Warren did.”

 Thanks to Buddy Griffin they have guested on the Wheeling Jamboree USA, Wheeling, West Virginia – later they were invited back to do their own show in April last year – and on the Milton Opry House in Milton, West Virginia.
-They opened the show for the bluegrass legend, Melvin Goins, who said of the youngsters, they play “some of the cleanest and purest, traditional bluegrass music I have heard in my 60 years of performing.”
+They opened the show for the bluegrass legend, Melvin Goins, who said of the youngsters, that they play “some of the cleanest and purest, traditional bluegrass music I have heard in my 60 years of performing.”

 “We have took (sic) second place in the West Virginia State Banjo Contest in Charleston, West Virginia, and second place in West Virginia Open Banjo Contest in Beverly, West Virginia,” Marteka says proudly.